 - 1. Cutting the Pipe.
 It is important to cut the pipe square.
 A square cut provides the surface of the pipe with the maximum bonding area.
 Pipe can be easily cut with a wheel-type plastic tubing cutter, power saw, chop saw, or fine toothed saw.
-DO NOT use reciprocating saws or ratchet style cutters.
 Tools used to cut pipe must be designed for plastic piping and must be in good condition in accordance with the tool manufacturer's recommendations.
 If there is any indication of pipe damage or evidence of pipe end cracking, cut off at least 2 inches beyond any visible crack.
 Using ratchet cutters is not recommended as they may split the pipe if not properly used and maintained. - 2.
 Deburring and Beveling.
 Burrs and filings can prevent proper contact between pipe and fitting during assembly, and must be removed from the outside and the inside of the pipe prior to assembly.
-Use the tools provided separately by IPEX which have been specifically designed for this purpose.
+Use the tools provided separately by IPEX which have been specifically designed for this